kedi1991/detective-kedi/README.md

 The tentative flow was designed using Ms paint on windows 10 as shown below.
 After multiple runs, the program was altered based on this initial plan to better adapt the resonses and make them more human-like

+The bot works by reading specific words from the the user's response.
+Incase the response has a positive tone (yes, ofcourse, good, fine ...), this makes the board keep asking more questions related the same topic.
+Most questions are read from text files that have pre-loaded questions.
+In order to widen the scope of questions, add more questions in anew line to the text files.

+In cases where the response has inappropriate language, the chat conversation is terminated immediately.

+When the user does not respond (empty response or blanks) or the user feeds in random symbols, he/ she is warned 2 times and incase it continues, the conversation is terminated.

 ![the logic behing the k-bot application](./resources/images/flow_python.png)
 ![Running application on web browser](./resources/images/python_dryrun.png)

 <h2>6.
 Technology</h2>

-- The site is built using Python.
+- The site is built using Python and hosted on Heroku.
+- Javascript
+- HTML and CSS

+**Libraries used**

+- [random](https://docs.python.org/3/library/random.html) library used to make the selection of questions unpredictable.
+- [re](https://docs.python.org/3/library/re.html) librarry to help in regular expressions and pattern matching.

 <h2>7.
 Testing</h2>

-All html elements where tested for intended functionality, all links where tested and the screen responsiveness was verified on mobile, tablet, and desktp screen resolutions.
+All html elements where tested for intended functionality, all links where tested and the screen responsiveness was verified on mobile, tablet, and desktOp screen resolutions.

 <h3>7.1 code validation</h3>

 The overall quality of the code was checked using the [python validator](https://pep8ci.herokuapp.com/)

-<h3> 7.2 fixed bugs</h3>

 About 4 unique errors were found after using the python PEP8 tester as shown below.